 - Partner and collaborate with all university departments, programs, and services to provide communication, training, and expertise that support student learning and development in and out of class.

-- By participating in Campus Recreation programs and services, students will understand how physical activity will improve health.
+By participating in Campus Recreation programs and services, students will …

-- Campus Recreation student leaders will experience leadership opportunities that result in improved communication, listening, time management skills, and more self-confidence.
+- experience leadership opportunities that result in improved communication, listening, time management skills, and more self-confidence.

 National Intramural Recreational Sports Association (NIRSA) Core Competencies: Professional Competencies for Leaders in Collegiate Recreation- Business Management, Facility Management/ Planning & Design, Human Resources Management, Legal Liabilities & Risk Management, Personal & Professional Qualities, Philosophy & Theory, Programming, and Research & Evaluation.